explodinglabs/explodinglabs.github.io/_posts/python/2017-10-16-pylint-disable-all-except-one.markdown

 ![python](/assets/python.png)
 </div>

-To disable all errors except one, for example, *unused imports*:
+To disable all errors except one, for example, unused imports:

 ```zsh
 pylint --disable=all --enable=unused-import my_file.py